Friday, 30 July 2021

 Hans Ledwinka was arrested for collaboration with the Nazi’s by the postwar Czech government and sentenced to six years with hard labour.
 When he was released in 1951 he was offered the Tatra managing directorship, but this was politically impossible so he declined the honor and retired to Austria.
 He died in 1967.
 Tatra too recovered after the war, but remained a small volume producer whose products remained largely unknown outside of Eastern Europe.

-The new nationalist government of Czechoslovakia nationalised all industrial concerns after the war, including the Ringhoffer-Tatra AG.
+The new nationalist government of Czechoslovakia nationalized all industrial concerns after the war, including the Ringhoffer-Tatra AG.
 All assets and facilities within Czechoslovakia were seized without compensation.
 Tatra's factory at Koprivince had been damaged during the war and had suffered some confiscations, but nothing so significant as to prevent the company restarting truck and some car manufacturing in 1947.

 Hanus Ringhoffer, managing director of the Ringhoffer Group had died in Soviet captivity in 1946.
 His son's, Counts Anton and Hans Serenyi-Ringhoffer, had fled Czechoslovakia at the end of the war and were living in Switzerland and Austria.
 Neither Anton or Hans had been involved in the running of the Ringhoffer Group and worked in different industries.
 Of their father's vast industrial conglomerate, they were left a handful of businesses and properties in Austria, Switzerland and Germany, however, they were never able to make a going concern of what remained and the company fell into receivership in 1960.
-In 1961, as the reciever's lawyers were combing through the company documents that the idea of initiating a patent case against Volkswagen occurred.
+In 1961, as the receiver's lawyers were combing through the company documents that the idea of initiating a patent case against Volkswagen occurred.
 There was however a significant problem - all of the Tatra patents expired in 1961.

-When the Czech government nationalised Ringhoffer-Tatra in 1945, they claimed ownership of all Tatra's patents, however, the patents were also registered in many jurisdictions outside Czechoslovakia.
-After the Czechoslovakian Communist Party seized power in 1948 and Czechoslovakia joined the communist block, western (capitalist) jurisdictions refused to enforce patents claims on behalf of the nationalised Tatra concern.
+When the Czech government nationalized Ringhoffer-Tatra in 1945, they claimed ownership of all Tatra's patents, however, the patents were also registered in many jurisdictions outside Czechoslovakia.
+After the Czechoslovakian Communist Party seized power in 1948 and Czechoslovakia joined the communist block, western (capitalist) jurisdictions refused to enforce patents claims on behalf of the nationalized Tatra concern.
 In the mid-1950s, Anton and Hans Ringhoffer successfully sued for the recovery of the Ringhoffer patents in the courts in Belgium, Switzerland, Austria and Germany, declaring the Czech authorities had no rights over patents outside Czechoslovakia.
 The Czechs conceded and reassigned the patents to the Ringhoffer's as they did not want to lose access to western markets.
 However, despite the recovery of the patents, Anton and Hans did not press for the enforcement of claims against Volkswagen or any other company.

 1. Patent DE601577 relating to a vehicle chassis frame consisting of a longitudinal central beam and a fork-like extension connected to the central longitudinal beam by two transverse beams, registered in 1934 in respect to the Tatra T77 engine mounting;